ChinmayPillai/Speech-Detection/README.md

 The code used to genrate and save the ASR model

 1. We first use the given start and end times to generate a class vector with appropriate class value for each smaller window.
-2. We then caculate the MFCCs, delta MFCCs and delta^2 MFCCs of the audio in those windows and concatenate them to get our feature matrix.
+2. We then caculate the $MFCCs$, $ΔMFCCs$ and $Δ^2 MFCCs$ of the audio in those windows and concatenate them to get our feature matrix.
-3. We then split it into train and test data and train the model.
+3. We then split it into train and test data and train the **fully connected Neural Network**.
-4. Lastly we use the model to predict speech segment in each window and then convert the predicted vector into the required form with start and end times.
+4. Lastly we use the ML model to predict speech segment in each window and then convert the predicted vector into the required form with start and end times.

 ## Note: